 India has managed to retain its position as the 3rd largest start-up ecosystem in the world with more experienced professionals taking entrepreneurial route.
 It has also scrolled up three places in 2018 to position itself in the 57th rank in the Global Innovation Index from 60th position in the previous year.
-Besides India also holds the title for the highest Unicorn holder of 8 ventures right after the US and China.
+Besides this, India also holds the title for the highest Unicorn holder of 8 ventures right after the US and China.
 The Indian unicorn list is expected to add 10 more businesses by the end of 2020.

 The overall startup base in the country is estimated to exceed 7500, a growth of 12-15% from last year.
 The number of women founders has multiplied to 14% in 2018 from 11% last year as well as more Tier 2/Tier 3 cities are emerging as startup accommodators.
 A whopping figure of 7200-7700 Start-ups incepted during 2013-18, with overall base proliferating at a rate of 12-15%.